lantanagroup/trifolia/README.md

 ## Production Installation/Upgrade

-- Compile all projects using Visual Studio's package feature, or with MSBuild using the /package:"Install Release" switch
+- Compile all projects with MSBuild using the path Trifolia.Web\Trifolia.Web.csproj and the switches /T:Package and /p:Configuration="Install Release"
-- Execute *prepare_package.bat .
-"Install Release"* from the SLN folder.
+- Execute *prepare_package.bat ./ "Install Release"* from the SLN folder.
 This will place all files that need to be deployed in a "Dist" directory
 - Create and seed a database for production use (see "Database Installation Script" above)
 - Create an IIS web site for the folder that uses a v4.5 app pool.
 Ensure that the app pool has permissions to the Trifolia directory and the directory where Trifolia data is stored
 - Extract/copy all files from the Dist directory to a temporary location on the destination computer
 - Execute "powershell.exe Install.ps1" from the temporary directory.
-Provide values for each of the parameters used by the script
+Provide values for each of the parameters used by the script based on what was used to create the repository and the IIS web site in the previous steps
 - Execute "powershell.exe Database\InstallDB.ps1" from the temporary directory.
 Provide values for each parameter when asked
 - Consider creating a batch file to easily execute the installation scripts for the app and database in the future with updates
 - If creating a new installation of Trifolia, create an appSettings.user.config file that stores configuration values for each parameter in the <appSettings> portion of the Web.config file.
 This will ensure that the settings do not get overwritten.